 - the questionnaire is used to determine who is qualified to serve as a juror - it is not a summons for jury duty

 - Completed questionnaires must be returned (either by mail or online) within 10 days of receipt to avoid further action by the Court

 Be aware of jury duty scams - view the jury duty phone scam video.

 If you were summoned for jury service and failed to appear, you may be contacted by the court.
 If this happens, a judge may summon you to appear before the court for an explanation as to why you missed jury service.

 However, police and court officials will never ask for payment, a credit card, money card or social security number for failure to appear for jury duty over the phone or by email.

-Report suspicious activity immediately to local law enforcement - Chesterfield County Police Investigations Unit: 804-748-1268
+Report suspicious activity immediately to local law enforcement by calling the Chesterfield County Police investigations unit at 804-748-1268.